WolfThatMoos/PTCGPExtras/README.md

 Instead, it is a library of functions that will be added in the "Include" directory.
 These new functions will then be called in an updated 1.ahk file.

 ### Why aren't you forking Arturo's bot?
 I believe the functionality I'm contributing doesn't align with the majority of the user base demand nor Arturo's direction / intended use.
 It's for a niche subset of users that want specific cards from their wonderpick.

 ### What makes yours different / why would I use yours?
-There's a lot, but here are the major two:
+Here's the major reasons:
 1. I don't use gdip_ImageSearch().
     - There's no search variation, it's 100% accurate.
     - It's extremely fast